 The Lord knew the importance of differentiating between a genuine minister and a vicious wolf.
-Only those who are saved by grace, abiding in Christ, walking in spirit and maintaining fellowship with the Father can bring forth the fruit of righteousness.
-Others make a pretence of spirituality - professing to know Him with their lips, while hiding a heart of unbelief and rebellion.
+Only those who are saved by grace, abiding in Christ, walking in the spirit, and maintaining fellowship with the Father, can bring forth the fruit of righteousness.
+Others make a pretence of spirituality, professing to know Him with their lips while hiding a heart of unbelief and rebellion.

-As this passage was connected with the gospel of the Kingdom, its target audience was Israel, who had been instructed to tell the Gentiles the good news of the kingdom.
-However, the principle to "beware of false prophets" in the Christian dispensation is equally important today.
+As this passage was connected with the gospel of the Kingdom, its target audience was Israel who had been instructed to tell the Gentiles the good news of the kingdom.
+However, the principle to "beware of false prophets" is equally important today, in the Christian dispensation.

 However, there is only one way to heaven, and that is through faith in Christ.
-Jesus points out that not everyone who says to Him, 'Lord, Lord,' will enter.
+Jesus points out: "Not everyone who says to Him, 'Lord, Lord,' will enter."
 He is the only Door into the coming kingdom.
 He is the only Way to the Father.
-Only those who produce spiritual fruit and carry out God's will can enter.

-False prophets and counterfeit professors, who produce bad fruit and refuse to do the Father's will, are identified by Jesus, as 'ravening wolves', and will one day hear Him say, depart from Me, I never knew you.
+And the false prophets and counterfeit professors who produce bad fruit and refuse to do the will of the Father, will one day hear Him say: "Depart from Me, I never knew you."

-Heavenly Father, thank You for the warning of false prophets and professors in your Word.
-I pray that you would guard the hearts and minds of all your children and protect them from false prophets and ungodly professors who seek to devour the flock.
-Help us identify the fruit of those in positions of leadership in the Church who come to us in sheep's clothing but inwardly are ravenous wolves... and give us discernment to know the truth and reject those who do not discern Your will.
-This we ask in Jesus' name, AMEN.
+Heavenly Father, thank You for the warnings of false prophets and teachers in your Word.
+I pray that you would guard the hearts and minds of all your children and protect them from false prophets and ungodly teachers who seek to devour the flock.
+Help us all to identify the fruit of those in positions of leadership in the Church who come to us in sheep's clothing but inwardly are ravenous wolves.
+Lord, give us discernment to know the truth and reject those who do not honour Your will.
+This I ask in Jesus' name, AMEN.